roepnaamstraat/FlexibleInstrumentSimulation/README.md

 ## About SPACAR
 The computer program [SPACAR](https://www.spacar.nl/) is based on the non-linear finite element theory for multi-degree of freedom mechanisms.
 The program is capable of analysing the dynamics of planar and spatial mechanisms and manipulators with flexible links and treats the general case of coupled large displacement motion and small elastic deformation.
 The motion can be simulated by solving the complete set of non-linear equations of motion or by using the so-called perturbation method.
 The computational efficiency of the latter method can be improved further by applying modal techniques.

-## Kinematics and dynamics in SPACAR
+## Kinematics, dynamics and simulations in SPACAR
 Brief descriptions of the kinematic and dynamic analyses that are performed internally in SPACAR are given below.
 For an extensive description of SPACAR the reader is referred to the dissertation by Jonker [[1]](#references).

 ### Kinematics